Mildly dissipative diffeomorphisms of the disk with zero entropy: Introduction

-In the last two sections, we prove the results about dynamics close to interval maps and about the H\'enon maps (corollary~\ref{c.henon} and theorem~\ref{t.small jacobian}).
+In the last two sections, we prove the results about dynamics close to interval maps and about the H\'enon maps (Corollary~\ref{c.henon} and Theorem~\ref{t.small jacobian}).

+{ We have included an index at the end of the paper in order to help to navigate between the definitions.}

-\paragraph{Acknowledgements.} We are indebted to Mikhail Lyubich or the discussions we exchanged during the preparation of this work and to Damien Thomine for his remarks on a first version of the text.
+\paragraph{Acknowledgements.} We are indebted to Mikhail Lyubich for the discussions we exchanged during the preparation of this work, to Damien Thomine for his remarks on a first version of the paper, { and to the referee for his comments.
+We also thank Bryce Gollobit and Axel Kodat for their careful reading which helped to improve the text.}